Michael Fox (British actor)

 Michael Colin Fox (born 5 January 1989) is an English actor who is best known for playing Andrew Parker in the fifth and sixth seasons of the television series Downton Abbey (2014–2015).
+One of his early television roles was in the 2001 CITV comedy Little Big Mouth.

 Personal life

 Fox was born in High Wycombe, Buckinghamshire, England.
 He resides in London.
 He is also a musician and is in a band called Luna.

 Fox has been in a relationship with his Downton Abbey co-star Laura Carmichael since 2014.
 They have a son together.

-Education

-He went to John Hampden Grammar School in High Wycombe.
-He was rejected from drama school twice and then completed his education at the Royal Central School of Speech and Drama in London, graduating in 2013 according to IMDb.
-Later on, being recognised as a successful actor, he supposedly acted in one their promotional videos.